SinaKh0/Brokenithm-Hands-Android/README.md

 brokenithm.exe -T -a -p 52469  # air instance
 ```

+Connect this app to port 52469 and Brokenithm-Slide-Android on the other android device to port 52468.

 ## Low Latency Setup (USB)

-For the lowest latency, connect your device via USB and use ADB reverse port forwarding instead of WiFi.
+For the lowest latency, connect your devices via USB and use ADB reverse port forwarding instead of WiFi.
 With both devices plugged in run:
 ```bash
 adb devices  # to get serial of both devices adb -s <slider_device_serial> reverse tcp:52468 tcp:52468